jembi/atna-audit/README.md

 ## Testing

-To test the code you will need `xmllint` and `trang` on your PATH. `sudo apt-get install xmllint trang`
+To test the code you will need `xmllint` and `trang` on your PATH. `sudo apt-get install libxml2-utils trang`

 Then run `npm test`